Ultimate experiences and exquisite pearls in a superb setting

 Experience history and culture in Toba

-Closer to the shore you'll find the Hinjitsukan , a former villa for royalty and the wealthy.
+Near the coast you'll find the Hinjitsukan , a former villa for royalty and the wealthy.
 It has since been converted into gardens and a museum of 19th century architecture.

-Venturing farther east, you approach the tip of the peninsula.
-Get acquainted with the area at the Toba Visitor Center, then head over to the Toba Aquarium to come face-to-face with marine life that is both entertaining and downright peculiar.
+Get acquainted with the area at the Toba Visitor Center, then head over to the Toba Aquarium to come face-to-face with with cute, entertaining and colorful marine life.

-A short walk down the shore is a bridge connecting the mainland to Mikimoto Pearl Island and the Pearl Museum, where you can see how the precious objects go from oysters to jewelry.
+A short walk down the shore is a bridge connecting the mainland to Mikimoto Pearl Island and the Pearl Museum, where you can see how beautiful akoya shell becomes precious jewelry.
 You'll also find some enticing gifts to peruse in the store.

 Spanish influences in Shima